MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-3.8.0/install-az-ps.md

 }
 ```

-By default, the PowerShell gallery isn't configured as a trusted repository for PowerShellGet.
-The
+By default, the PowerShell gallery isn't configured as a trusted repository for PowerShellGet and
-first time you use the PSGallery you see the following prompt:
+you see the following prompt:

 ```Output
 Untrusted repository